 As we get older, the goal of living a long, healthy, and independent life becomes more apparent.
-One way to achieve this goal is through regular exercise.
-Exercise for seniors can make a huge difference in everything about their way of life.
+There are tons of benefits of exercise for seniors.
+We want to show you why seniors need to exercise in order to live their best life.

 Exercise is very important for people in all walks of life, especially so to older adults.
-It delays the development of many age-related problems, as well as promotes independence, improve range of movement and quality of life.
+The benefits of exercise for seniors include delaying the development of many age-related problems, as well as promoting independence, improving range of movement and quality of life.

 There is a relationship between the amount of exercise done and the accumulated benefits.
 Which is why a higher level of exercise causes you to reap more of the benefits.
 However, it’s not practical for most seniors to perform long, strenuous exercises.
 Additionally, a lot of people quit exercising when they grow older.